MenkeTechnologies/zpwr/README.md

 ```

 ## Diagnostics
+The test suite contains thousands of [zunit](https://github.com/zunit-zsh/zunit) tests across `tests/*.zsh` covering autoload function existence, type resolution, whence/which lookups, function body validation, fpath integrity, source syntax, script readability, shebang detection, verb callability, environment variable isolation, and behavioral checks for `scripts/lib.sh` helpers (required-argument validation, usage errors, and bash `zpwrExists` multi-argument parity with zsh).

+`zpwrCommandExists` tests are limited to commands present on the Ubuntu runner base image or installed by `.github/workflows/ci.yml`; they do not assume optional packages (for example `lsof`, `jq`, `openssl`, `sudo`, pagers, or `file`/`strings` from extra packages) unless those packages are added to that workflow.

+All ZPWR_* environment variables are unset before each test run to prevent user env from leaking into test results.

 You can run zpwr unit tests via `zpwr test` and include plugin tests with `zpwr testall`.

 There is also the alias `tru` (tests run) to run the tests.